Updated June 8, 2019 –

 The Federal Reserve showed terrible judgment in printing billions of dollars for cheap money.
-Among 314 million+ Americans, just a relatively chosen few — big investors — benefited from the Fed’s third edition in quantitative easing (QE).
+Among 330 million Americans, just a relatively chosen few — big investors — benefited from the Fed’s third edition in quantitative easing (QE).

-There are many reasons why it’s been harmful — ranging from weak job growth to being a disincentive to save.
+There are many reasons why QE was harmful — ranging from weak job growth to being a disincentive to save.
 It also hurt senior citizens badly because of the resulting negligible interest rates.
 Typically, a certificate of deposit interest rate has only been .05 percent on savings accounts of $50,000 or more.

-Wise economists say the concept is deplorable.
+Wise economists said the concept is deplorable.
 That includes Anthony Randazzo.

 “…a fancy term for the Federal Reserve buying securities from predefined financial institutions, such as their investments in federal debt or mortgages – is fundamentally a regressive redistribution program that has been boosting wealth for those already engaged in the financial sector or those who already own homes, but passing little along to the rest of the economy,” says Mr. Randazzo, chief economist at the Reason Foundation.